GLYNKNIGHT/GLYNKNIGHT/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=GLYNKNIGHT&layout=compact)](https://github.com/GLYNKNIGHT/github-readme-stats)

-The projects on here are a combination of team and indivdual projects that I worked on during the bootcamp and some small personal projects that I have been working on since.
+The projects on here are a combination of team and individual projects that I worked on during the bootcamp and some small personal projects that I have been working on since.